TanStack/query/README.md

     // Return a rollback function
     return () => queryCache.setQueryData(['todos', newTodo.id], previousTodo)
   },
-  // If the mutation fails, use the rollbac function we returned above
+  // If the mutation fails, use the rollback function we returned above
   onError: (err, newTodo, rollback) => rollback()
   // Always refetch after error or success:
   onSettled: () => {